Caring for Immigrant Patients

 Health centers serve underserved communities and vulnerable populations by decreasing barriers to accessing health care services.
 Patients may include immigrant populations.
 The following resources may be helpful for health centers and health care providers who care for diverse patient populations.

-On Monday, August 12, the Administration posted the final version of the “public charge” regulation.
+In August, the Administration posted the final version of the “public charge” regulation.
 This rule will make it likely that legal immigrants will be denied Legal Permanent Residency (aka a Green Card) if they have used, or are considered likely to use, benefits including Medicaid and SNAP.
-The final rule will go into effect on October 15, but three courts have issued temporary injunctions blocking the rule’s implementation.
+The final rule was scheduled to go into effect on October 15, but three courts have issued temporary injunctions blocking the rule’s implementation.
 Therefore, as of November 2019, the new public charge rules are NOT in effect.
 Read NACHC’s statement regarding the final public charge rule.

 - Access this webinar recording regarding the rule from Wednesday, August 14.
 The webinar was sponsored by the National Health Center Immigration Workgroup — a joint effort of NACHC, the California Primary Care Association, and AAPCHO.

 Training Materials for Messaging Public Charge can be found on the California PCA’s webpage.
 Please note that these resources may not yet reflect the changes in the final rule.

 Resources for Establishing Medical-Legal Partnerships